ianagpawa/music-catalog-a/README.md

 # Angular Webpack Seed
 ### By Ian Agpawa
-##### This is an Angular with Webpack seed project.
+##### This is an Angular with Webpack project seed.
+It is for creating Angular projects with Typescript and SCSS without the use of the Angular CLI.

 ### Quick Start
--Clone the repo: `git clone https://github.com/ianagpawa/portfolio.git`
+-Clone the repo: `git clone https://github.com/ianagpawa/angular-webpack-seed.git`

 ### Install Dependencies

-1.  `npm` and `node`, must be installed on your system.
-Using your command line, use the following commands to check your `npm` and `node` versions:
+1.  `npm` and `node` must be installed on your system.
+Using a terminal/console, execute the following commands to check your `npm` and `node` versions:
 ```
 $   npm -v
 $   node -v
 ```
-2. While in the project folder, execute the following command to install dependencies:
+2. Using the terminal, navigate to project folder and execute the following command to install dependencies:
 ```
 $   npm install
 ```